Skip to main content

 For livestreaming, I’ll use StreamYard.

-Audio
+3) Audio

-I host two podcasts, using them mainly as a networking tool for building more relationships with other founders.
+I already host two podcasts, using them mainly as a networking tool for building more relationships with other founders.
 I intend to keep doing them, but further reduce the effort that goes into production.
 (Not that I was putting a lot of effort to begin with)

-What to share, and what to keep private?
+Q. What to share, and what to keep private?

 I just had a long conversation with Gemini about this one, because I neither want to be so secretive that nobody gets value, nor to overshare so much that I come across as a clown / it’s boring / I give away strategic secrets.